 The Student Success Center proctors a variety of exams from online course exams to standardized tests such as the ACCUPLACER Placement Test and the TEAS V nursing entrance exam.
 At BridgeValley, all online courses are required to have at least one assignment or exam proctored.
 While there are a few options for proctoring, the most common is to have your exam proctored by the SSC.
 All exam proctoring is done on an appointment basis.
 To find out more information on exam proctoring please contact the Student Success Center.

 As previously mentioned, the Student Success Center proctors the ACCUPLACER Placement exam.
 The purpose of the placement test is to assist us in determining your best course placement.
 The placement test measures entry-level skills in the areas of reading, writing, and mathematics.
-This is test not an admissions test that can be passed or failed; it is simply a tool used to determine how to best help prepare you for college level math and English classes.
-If you are a new student seeking a degree and you have not completed more than 30 hours of college coursework or you do not have admissions test scores, such as, ACT, SAT, or COMPASS that are less than five years old , you must take the ACCUPLACER Placement Test.
+This is tool used to determine how to best help place you in college level math and English classes.
+If you are a new student seeking a degree and you have not completed more than 15 hours of college coursework or you do not have admissions test scores, such as, ACT, SAT, or COMPASS that is less than five years old, you must take the ACCUPLACER Placement Test.
 The test must be taken prior to registering for classes.
 For more information on the ACCUPLACER, including a study guide, or to register for an ACCUPLACER exam please visit the ACCUPLACER Testing webpage or contact the Student Success Center.